Sen. Thom Tillis has said he would block Kevin Warsh's nomination until a federal criminal investigation of Fed Chair Jerome Powell is dropped

 Context

-The nomination of Warsh has been met with skepticism by some lawmakers, who are calling for a delay in the process until the investigation into Powell is resolved.
-This move is reflective of a broader trend in which the Fed's leadership is increasingly subject to scrutiny and criticism from both parties.
-Mainstream outlets, including CNBC, have reported on the nomination and the potential implications for the Fed's leadership, highlighting the intense media attention surrounding this story.
+The nomination of Kevin Warsh has been met with skepticism by some lawmakers, including Sen. Thom Tillis, who has vowed to block the nomination until the investigation into Jerome Powell is dropped.
+This development is part of a broader trend of increasing scrutiny of the Federal Reserve's leadership.
+Mainstream outlets, including CNBC, have closely followed the story, highlighting the potential implications for the central bank's independence and the US economy.

 Related Topics